BarDweller/draft-guide-collection-microprofile/README.md

 appsody run
 ```

-the Appsody CLI will launch a local docker image containing a server which will host the microservice.
+the Appsody CLI will launch a local docker container that will compile and host the microservice.
 After a period of time you will see messages similar to the following

 ```
-TODO: Oz.
+[Container] 2019-09-12 17:28:44.066  INFO 171 --- [  restartedMain] o.s.b.a.e.web.EndpointLinksResolver      : Exposing 4 endpoint(s) beneath base path '/actuator'
+[Container] 2019-09-12 17:28:44.205  INFO 171 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
+[Container] 2019-09-12 17:28:44.209  INFO 171 --- [  restartedMain] application.Main                         : Started Main in 6.051 seconds (JVM running for 6.923)
 ```

 this indicates that the server is started and you are ready to begin development.